TeddyAra/BuildScape/README.md

 This is a simple voxel renderer written with C++ using OpenGL.
 This was a project to evaluate different culling techniques, namely internal face culling and backface culling, and how those culling techniques impact the performance of the program.<br>
 This project is based off of other voxel renderers like Minecraft, Teardown, and Crystal Islands.
 While Minecraft is fairly tame with its voxels, it is also notoriously badly optimized.
 But if you look at Teardown and Crystal Islands, their voxels are insanely small, and still the renderers manage to run at an acceptable FPS.<br>
 These renderers use a multitude of culling techniques to ensure the GPU can handle the workload.
 This inspired me to start working on my own voxel renderer and explore some of these culling techniques.<br>
 With enough time and motivation, I might turn this into something you can actually play.
 Before that, there are many things that need to be fixed.
-(Better way of drawing, shader file reading, frustum culling, draw calls for entire chunks, etc.)
+(Better way of drawing, shader file reading, frustum culling, textures, etc.)

 ## Culling techniques
 ### Internal face culling